Potential customers are people who are potentially interested in buying your products or services.

 Lead generationallows you to reach potential customers early in the buyer's journey, so you can earn their trust, build a relationship, and be by their side until they're ready to make a purchase.
 Lead generation is the process of creating interest in a product or service with the goal of generating new sales leads.
 To generate incoming leads, your content must add value to the lives of readers and attract them to your brand.

 If you've identified someone as a potential customer, they're at least a little interested in what you're selling.
 If you see that inbound marketing doesn't bring you as many leads as you need, take matters into your hands, try outbound lead generation strategies, and rely on lead generation tools.
-With this technique, potential customers are assigned a numerical value (or score) to determine where they fall on the scale from “interested” to “ready to sell.
+With this technique, potential customers are assigned a numerical value (or score) to determine where they fall on the scale from “interested” to “ready to sell”.
 SendPulse is an excellent tool for the second step of the lead generation process, that is, the “CONVERT” stage.
 Now that you understand the difference between the inbound and outbound types of the lead generation process, let's focus on the lead generation strategies you'll use for each case.

 Define your target audience, find the right company, decide who you need to contact, and use an email search engine to search for potential customers.
 With the right data, you can tailor your online presence to the needs of your shoppers and set the stage for lead generation.
-Marketing leads, sales effectiveness, and customer acquisition costs are the most important metrics for measuring the success of generating.
-From there, you can expand your lead generation strategies to include social media, blog, and email campaigns that generate incoming leads and drive traffic back to your site.
+Marketing leads, sales effectiveness, and customer acquisition costs are some of the most important metrics for measuring the success of generating leads.
+From there, you can expand your lead generation strategies to include social media, blog posts, and email campaigns that generate incoming leads and drive traffic back to your site.

 Aspects of your lead generation campaign should reflect everything else on your website, on your blog, and within the product that you will eventually try to sell.